Parent & Family Resources

 As you can see, students have a lot going on and will be faced with many transitions during their time as an undergraduate.
 But perhaps most important is the transition of personal growth and development that each individual student will experience.
 It may not be surprising to hear that UConn staff and faculty want many of the same things that you want for your student.
 We want them to develop the capacities necessary to make wise decisions on their own.
 We want them to take the lead when navigating through challenges.
 We want them to build meaningful, adult relationships and act upon their own beliefs and values.

 Students will make mistakes.
 We all do.
 What is important is finding that balance of challenge and support that allows students to take the lead in their decision-making processes.

-Information on this page was written by Cat Carter, a graduate student studying High Education and Student Affairs and working in the Office of Student Services & Advocacy.
+Information on this page was written by Cat Carter, a graduate student studying High Education and Student Affairs and working in the Dean of Students Office.